HECVAT: Building a VRM Process in Higher Ed

 The ASR Process evaluates a HECVAT after the RFP process and before a contract is actually signed.
 Then, through the course of their partnership, the ASR continues to review updated HECVATs as well as other vendor risk assessments such as the SOC2.

 Streamline your workflow.

 Once a team is designated and guidelines are in order, you can start requesting HECVAT spreadsheets from your vendors.
 Although initially this process is manageable, over time, keeping track of your vendor network and their specific HECVAT spreadsheets will become a tedious job.
 Instead, you can use a purpose-built VRM tool to efficiently manage vendors and HECVATs without spreadsheets.

-Isora is our lightweight GRC/IRM tool for conducting questionnaire-based risk assessments across federated environments.
-For higher education institutions, we offer Isora Lite, a free version that lets you manage vendors and share HECVATs with a growing higher ed community (over 150 institutions across the US, Canada, Australia, and the UK).
+Isora GRC is a lightweight tool for conducting questionnaire-based risk assessments across federated environments.
+For higher education institutions, we offer Isora Lite, a free version that lets you conduct HECVAT vendor risk assessments while collaborating with a growing higher ed community (over 180 institutions across the US, Canada, Australia, and the UK).
 It leverages InCommon Federation SSO so institutions can authenticate directly without needing to sign up.